Code-Institute-Submissions/MasonCodyCox-TFitness/README.md

 1. Click on icon to social platform
 2. Page will open on a seperate tab to ensure the site is not lost

-#### Bugs/Problems
+### Bugs/Problems

-When scaling my website down to mobile device sizes i initially found that the images, text and divs were overlapping off the side of the screen.
+When scaling my website down to mobile device sizes I initially found that the images, text and divs were overlapping off the side of the screen.
-I rectified this problem by learning to style images and using vh sizing in certain areas.
+I have rectified the issue with the images but the text is still an issue on mobile devices unfortuntely.

 ## Deployment